folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

+---
+layout: page
-# Set up the Okapi Users app
+title: Set up the Okapi Users app
+permalink: /tutorials/curriculum/05-set-up-the-folio-users-app/
+menuInclude: yes
+menuLink: yes
+menuTopTitle: Tutorials
+---

 In lesson four, we deployed Stripes and demonstrated communication between the browser and the Stripes components.
 In lessons two and three, we deployed the Okapi Gateway as well as a test Okapi Module and examined the communication between them.